jonbrouse/drink-recipes/recipes/Fairytale of New York.md

+---
+Glass:
+Seasons: winter
+Serves: 1 drink<br>batch
+Temperature: cold
+---

-Fairytale of New York
+## Fairytale of New York
-Adapted from Dave Mitton of The Harbord Room in Toronto, via Imbibe Magazine

-This is essentially a winter spiced old-fashioned, a really wonderful variation on it for this time of year.
-The mulled simple syrup will make you home smell heavenly.
-I fudged the ingredients a little, using a whole apple because I didn’t have a half pear, using orange bitters instead of walnut ones, and ground cloves (a few pinches) instead of whole.
-Nobody was the wiser.

-Winter Warmth Syrup
+__Winter Warmth Syrup__

+1. Combine all ingredients in a saucepan over medium heat.
-1 1/2 cups water
+	- 1½ cups water
-1 cup raw, demerara or turbinado sugar (granulated will do just fine if you do not have them) 1/2 apple, peeled, cored, and diced
+	- 1 cup raw, demerara or turbinado sugar (granulated will do just fine if you do not have them)
+	- ½ apple, peeled, cored, and diced
-1/2 pear, peeled, cored, and diced
+	- ½ pear, peeled, cored, and diced
-12 walnut halves
+	- 12 walnut halves
-3 cinnamon sticks, broken up
+	- 3 cinnamon sticks, broken up
-6 whole cloves
+	- 6 whole cloves
-1 whole nutmeg
+	- 1 whole nutmeg

-For Each Cocktail
-1 piece of orange peel (about 1 by 2 inches)
-3/4 ounce Winter Warmth Syrup (recipe above)
-2 dashes of bitters (Fee Brothers black walnut bitters are recommended, I used orange bitters) 2 ounces bourbon, rye or Canadian whisky

-Make the winter warmth syrup: Combine all ingredients in a saucepan over medium heat.
-Bring to a simmer, stirring until the sugar dissolves, and simmer for 15 to 20 minutes.
-Remove from the heat and cool.
-Strain into a clean glass bottle, cover and refrigerate for up to 2 weeks.
+2. Bring to a simmer, stirring until the sugar dissolves, and simmer for 15 to 20 minutes.
+3. Remove from the heat and cool.
+4. Strain into a clean glass bottle, cover and refrigerate for up to 2 weeks.
 Makes about 2 cups.

-Make a drink: Place the orange peel, syrup and bitters in a low glass and muddle.
-Pour in whiskey, add a large ice cube and don’t forget to share.

-Make a carafe: We brought 2 4-cup carafes of this to a party, using all of the syrup and about 5 1/2 cups bourbon.
-We tossed a few orange peels into each jar.
-Don’t forget to remind friends to pour it over ice (we forgot), so they are not asleep before, you know, Santa comes down the chimney
+__Cocktail__

+1. Combine the following into a low glass and muddle:
+	- 1 piece of orange peel (about 1 by 2 inches)
+	- ¾ oz Winter Warmth Syrup
+	- 2 dashes of bitters (Fee Brothers black walnut bitters are recommended or orange bitters)
+2. Combine the following and stir:
+	- 2 oz bourbon, rye or Canadian whisky
+	- A large ice cube

+__Carafe__

+- Two 4-cup carafes of this to a party
+- All of the syrup
+- ~5½ cups bourbon.
+- A few orange peels into each jar.
+- Pour it over ice